elephantscale/es-training-new/course-outlines/accenture/docker.md

 ## Duration

-5 half days
+* 3 half days (some sections will be an overview)
+  * Containerization
+  * Docker
+  * Kubernetes

 ## Format

-Lectures and hands-on labs.
+* Lectures and hands-on labs.
 (50%, 50%)

 ## Prerequisites

 * Must-have: comfortable with Linux environment.
 * Previous development experience in popular languages (Java, Python, Javascript) is recommended.
-* Some exposure to docker is assumed.
+* Some exposure to Docker is assumed.

 ## Lab environment